The story of my Veteran Familia.

 At 8 years old, he was the first person in my life that was torn from me.
 In my innocent eyes, he was my savior, my hero, my Papa.
 I remember my family taking him to the hospital, but didn’t exactly know why.
-In the summers, he would take care of my brother and I. Those days are so clear, remembering riding in his big station wagon with his floor covered with Nyquil bottles.
+In the summers, he would take care of my brother and I. Those days are so clear, with memories of riding in the back of his big station wagon with his floor covered with NyQuil bottles.

 The connection came later in my teens.
 He had PTSD.
 As a society, we unfortunately do not acknowledge the psychological damage war has on our fighters.

 My Papa functioned, but he was so scarred from the war that he was a silent alcoholic.
 I later found out why they would rush him to the hospital.
 He had become so violent in his drunken states that they would take him to a hospital to be restrained and probably given sedatives.

 The story is that once I was born (I was the first grandchild), he promised to stop drinking.
 And he did.
 I miss him to this day.
 I’m so grateful for his bravery of a family man to take care of his family even though I’m sure he was internally suffering.
 I’m so grateful he stood up to fight for America even though he was a Mexican citizen.
 Did you hear that?
 Yes, he was born in Mexico and I’m not exactly sure if he came here legally or not, but he had a green card (from what my family has told me) and he fought for us, the American people!
 His own mother did not even speak English or Spanish!
 She spoke Nahuatl from what my Dad had told me.
 Take that Mexican hater #45!